Alabuja/laravel-church-sermons-app/readme.md

 # Laravel Church Sermons App

-Laravel church sermons app is basically an app for churches to make available their messages preached in church for members.
+Laravel church sermons app is basically an app for churches to make available the messages preached in church for all members.

 ## Screenshots: